 sudo apt install -y ./slack.deb

 Streaming application development primarily targets mobile devices and smart TVs.
 On computers, you can use your browser to access streaming services, while applications are not so well represented.
 On Linux, they are very sparse, and only a few exist.
-Of those few, we will point out YouTube and Spotify as most popular ones.
+Of those few, we will highlight YouTube and Spotify as the most popular.

-YouTube doesn't have an installer, and you can "set it as an app" the same way we did with Google's "Office Suite" above in this guide (by creating a shortcut).
-As for Spotify, we will demonstrate how to install it from the official repository.
+YouTube doesn’t have an installer, and you can “set it as an app” the same way we did with Google’s “Office Suite” above in this guide (by creating a shortcut).
+As for Spotify, we’ll show you how to install it from the official repository.
 First, a repository signing key needs to be set:

-The popularity, as well as usage of media players, is dropping due to the rise of various streaming services and applications.
-Nonetheless, they are still very well represented.
-Especially if you have a massive collection of MP3s, DVDs, and similar media.
-We recommend an all-in-one solution for you, something that can reproduce various audio and video recordings, and it does it very well - VLC Media Player.
+Media players’ popularity and usage are dropping due to the rise of various streaming services and applications.
+Nonetheless, they are still very well represented, especially if you have a massive collection of MP3s, DVDs, and similar media.
+We recommend an all-in-one solution for you, something that can reproduce various audio and video recordings, and it does it very well—VLC Media Player.

 You can install VLC Media Player by executing the following in the Terminal: